Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 ![An example of a DRF back end architecture](img/DRF_flow.png)

 I've included a little more detail here because we'll be looking in depth at each of the elements of this app later on.
-But you might notice that the only major difference between a Full Stack Django app and a Back End Django Rest Framework app is that we've replaced our `templates.py` file with a `serializers.py` file!
+But you might notice that the only major structural difference between a Full Stack Django app and a Back End Django Rest Framework app is that we've replaced our `templates.py` file with a `serializers.py` file!

+### The Really Crucial Point
+The big difference between what we did before and what we're doing now is that every element of our back-end DRF app is going to be focussed on making "**resources**" available to the front end.
+"Resources" almost always means **database records**.
+We want to give the front end a set of "levers" to create, modify and retrieve records, based on the activities of the users.

+## Let's Brainstorm!
+Take a moment to plan out the MVP of your project.
+Rather than digging into detailed wireframes just now, I recommend just plotting out what pages will be required and what the user will be able to do on each one of them.
+Feel free to sketch out some boxy frames for these pages, but don't go in-depth on how things will look.

+## The Database
+We'll be using a relational database for our projects.
+These databases have their own language (SQL - **S**tructured **Q**uery **L**anguage) and a whole constellation of programs for interacting with them, but great news: Django is going to handle almost all of it for us!

+We still need to know a little bit about what Django is up to with the database, though.

+A relational database is a lot like a super-powered Excel workbook, containing a bunch of tables.
+Each table has a series of rows, corresponding to individual records, and a set of columns.
+Each column records a single fact about each record.
+Crucially, each record has a **Primary Key** - an ID number that identifies it uniquely in its table.
+There's a good example of a database schema on Thinkific...

+Have a think about what kinds of records need to be stored for your app.
+Each type of record is going to need a table, and each table will need a set of columns to describe the record.
+Have a go at sketching out a plan for your database tables now.
+Remember, this is just a draft, it's ok to change it later on!

 ## The API

-Let's zoom in on the area between our DRF app and that mysterious purple box labelled `witchcraft`...
+Next let's zoom in on the area between our DRF app and that mysterious purple box labelled `witchcraft`...

 For now we don't need to know what happens inside the front end.
 We know that its job is going to be creating and managing the pages that our users see.
 That means that when our users do something that generates a request, they'll be talking to the front end.